Biological dark matter

 Biological dark matter is an informal term for unclassified or poorly understood genetic material.
 This genetic material may refer to genetic material produced by unclassified microorganisms.
-By extension, biological dark matter may also refer to the un-isolated microorganism whose existence can only be inferred from the genetic material that they produce.
+By extension, biological dark matter may also refer to the un-isolated microorganisms whose existence can only be inferred from the genetic material that they produce.
 Some of the genetic material may not fall under the three existing domains of life: Bacteria, Archaea and Eukaryota; thus, it has been suggested that a possible fourth domain of life may yet be discovered, although other explanations are also probable.
 Alternatively, the genetic material may refer to non-coding DNA (so-called "junk DNA") and non-coding RNA produced by known organisms.

 Genomic dark matter

 Much of the genomic dark matter is thought to originate from ancient transposable elements and from other low-complexity repetitive elements.
 Uncategorized genetic material is found in humans and many other species.
 Their phylogenetic novelty could indicate the cellular organisms or viruses from which they evolved.